wclr/ts-node-dev/README.md

 ## Install

-`ts-node` version is not fixed in dependencies, so it will install latest version by default, but you may install need version of `ts-node` if needed.

 ```
-yarn add ts-node-dev ts-node
+yarn add ts-node-dev
 ```

 ```
 npm i ts-node-dev --global
 ```

+`ts-node` dependency version is not fixed, so it will install the latest version by default.

 ## Usage